Website owner: James Miller

 H1R0 = H H1R1 = D1 H1R2 = V H1R3 = D

 Transforms.
-Figure 5 shows the transforms of each element a of G for each value of x.
+In Figure 5 we see a table giving the transforms of each element a of G for each value of x.
+Computation of the Table of Transforms.
 If we read across on the rows we see the conjugates of each element a.
 Thus the rows represent the different conjugate classes into which the group is partitioned.
+All elements in a particular row are conjugate to each other.
 In some cases different rows give the same conjugate class.
 We can list the conjugate classes:

 class 1 = { I }